Bhat-Gurunandan/ajeeb-goa/markdown/chapter12.md

 Minister Morarji Desai also declined his request, he managed to get an assurance from Desai that he would not oppose an alternative, if it was proposed in the Parliamentary Board.
-S K Patil, now a powerful member of the ‘syndicate’, moved the vital resolution at the Congress Parliamentary Board meeting on 3 September 1966.
+S K Patil, now a powerful member of the ‘Syndicate’, moved the vital resolution at the Congress Parliamentary Board meeting on 3 September 1966.
 Patil proposed that instead of a mid-term poll, a ‘different kind of mechanism’ be evolved to resolve Goa’s merger issue.
 Neither Morarji Desai, Indira Gandhi,